ertanselin/WeatherApp/README.md

 </span>

 - Enter a city name in the search box at the top of the page.
-- See current weather at the top and up coming days at the bottom.
+- See current weather at the top and upcoming days at the bottom.
 - Clik on the upcoming days buttons for the details.
 - ✨Perfect ✨